Undergraduate Overview: BME 2.0

-The biomedical engineering undergraduate program at Johns Hopkins is widely regarded as one of the world’s best training programs.
 We attract bright, motivated students who want to learn from us and each other.
-Students work side by side with research leaders in medical imaging; computational biology, bioinformatics, and imaging sciences; sensors, microsystems, and instrumentation; and cell and tissue engineering and biomaterials.
+Students work side by side with research leaders in biomedical data science; medical imaging; computational biology, bioinformatics, and systems biology; sensors, microsystems, and medical devices; computational genomics, epigenomics, and genomic engineering; and immunoengineering, regenerative medicine, and translational cell and tissue engineering.
 They also work directly with Johns Hopkins clinicians at the School of Medicine to provide solutions to today’s most pressing medical challenges.

-You will be challenged to analyze and solve problems from both an engineering and biological perspective.
+As a student at Hopkins BME, you will be challenged to analyze and solve problems from both an engineering and biological perspective.
 You will have the opportunity to design new medical devices and therapies inspired by the needs of some of the world’s top physicians.
 You will also have the freedom to explore and define your own frontiers through elective coursework, research, sports, music, volunteer activities and a variety of extracurricular pursuits.
-Upon completion of your degree you will be well-prepared to enter the top graduate, medical and professional schools or begin a rewarding career in industry.
+Upon completion of your degree you will be well-prepared to continue your education at a top graduate, medical, or professional school, or for a rewarding career in industry.